namcos/elementor-flickity-slider/README.md

 # Warning
 As this is for elementor, be aware that elementor containers may crop the image and you'll have to adjust those.

+For now this needs to have allow_url_open set in the PHP INI settings so that wp_getimagesize() can be used.